 You are unable to stand for election as a councillor if:

-- in the last 5 years you have been in prison or on a suspended sentence for 3 months or more
+- in the last five years, you have been in prison or on a suspended sentence for three months or more

 - you have been declared bankrupt